AbhilakshSinghReen/camb_ai-backend-assignment-2/docs/DEPLOYMENT.md

 1) A `Kubernetes` Cluster - for this guide, I will be using [minikube](https://minikube.sigs.k8s.io/docs/start/).
 2) [Kubectl](https://kubernetes.io/docs/tasks/tools/)
 3) [Helm](https://helm.sh/docs/intro/install/)
+4) Your Kubernetes Cluster should have a Default Storage Class.
-4) [K6](https://k6.io/docs/get-started/installation/) - `K6` is a tool by Grafana Labs that we will be using for load testing.
+5) [K6](https://k6.io/docs/get-started/installation/) - `K6` is a tool by Grafana Labs that we will be using for load testing.

 It is also recommended to have `KEDA` enabled on your K8s cluster.
 However, if you're following along using `minikube`, we will be installing KEDA as we proceed.

 ## Get the Code
 Clone this repository <br>